Sex in experimental design - MRC

 MRC is committed to helping the research community embed consideration of diversity into their research design.

-More information on our actions so far and a summary of the community feedback can be found on the UK Research and Innovation engagement hub.
+More information on our actions and a summary of the community feedback can be found on the UK Research and Innovation engagement hub.

 How we developed this requirement

-These changes are based on the recommendations of a working group of experts in biomedical research, statistics and experimental design.
+These changes were based on the recommendations of a working group of experts in biomedical research, statistics and experimental design.

 Alongside advice from the expert working group, MRC carried out a survey of the research community in 2021.